duzy/mold/README.md

 The [mold][] engine has a stacked-based virtual machine implementation, it's execution is operating on text to generate text output to a stream or produce a value from the program.
+The goal of the virtual machine is operating text instead of fast computation.

+All domain languages are compiled into programs for the virtual machine.
+It's possible to support many advanced languages.

 Introduction
 ------------